-In respect of all applications for the issue of Shares, a contract note will be issued to the Shareholder (the first named, in the event of joint holders), normally by the close of the next Business Day following the execution of the transaction.
-This will show the number of Shares purchased and the price.
-As share certificates will not be issued in respect of Shares, a Renunciation Form will also be sent with the applicant's contract note.
-Where appropriate, a notice of the applicant's right to cancel the deal will also be sent along with the contract note.
+In respect of all applications for the issue of shares, a contract note will be issued to the shareholder (the first named, in the event of joint holders), normally by the close of the next Business Day following the execution of the transaction.
+This will show the number of shares purchased and the price.